lonnblad/go-service-doc/README.md

 - **-s**

-  > The filename of the Markdown file to use for the base path, defaults to `service.md`.
+  > The Index Markdown filename to use for the base path, defaults to `service.md`.

 - **-d**

-  > The Directory where the markdown files are located, defaults to `docs`.
+  > The Source Directory where the markdown files are located, defaults to `docs`.

 - **-o**

-  > The Directory where to write the generated files, defaults to `docs`.
+  > The Output Directory where to write the generated files, defaults to `docs`.

 - **-p**